FinriskHFDREAM/FinriskHF_post1/README.md

 * input_real: the real dataset (will not be shared in git)

-Singularity image for reproducible analysis can be accessed through synapse platform (example given [here](https://help.synapse.org/docs/Downloading-Data-Programmatically.2003796248.html)
+Due to size limitations, singularity image for reproducible analysis can be accessed through the synapse platform (step is given [here](https://help.synapse.org/docs/Downloading-Data-Programmatically.2003796248.html))

 IMPORTANT: in the code please allow arguments that will point to the input directory (real or synthetic) The structure of the input directory will be as described as below.
 The pheno_scoring_nohide.csv is for evaluating the individual risk score from the true value (event and event time information available).